 There are many factors that could induce stress in life such as bills, health, and school—to name a few, so it’s easy to believe that many people do not want one of those stressors to come from their career.

 Luckily, it is possible to have a stress-free job while at the same time, not compromising the salary.
 It is a common misconception that a high-paying job must be stressful.
 The truth is you can have it all without any additional stress and we’re here to tell you how.
-If you want a tech career without the unnecessary anxiety and pressure, then these are the best low-stress jobs in tech for you.
+If you want a non coding tech career without the unnecessary anxiety and pressure, then these are the best low-stress jobs in tech for you.

 Tech Jobs Minus the Stress